Calabazas Creek (Santa Clara County)

 Calabazas Creek is a 13.7 mi northeast by northward-flowing stream originating on Table Mountain in Saratoga, California in Santa Clara County, California, United States.
-It courses through the cities of Saratoga, San Jose, Cupertino, Santa Clara and Sunnyvale, culminating in the Guadalupe Slough in south San Francisco Bay.
+It courses through the cities of Saratoga, San Jose, Cupertino, Santa Clara and merges with Saratoga Creek in Sunnyvale, where it enters the Guadalupe Slough and thence to south San Francisco Bay.

 History

 In the Spanish language, calabazas means squash, pumpkins or gourds.
 The name was especially popular to the south of San Francisco Bay.

 Watershed and course

 An unnamed tributary of Calabazas Creek starts at an elevation of 1714 ft on Table Mountain, whose summit is at 2037 ft and located at 37°15'30" N and 122°04' 55" W, although the creek's official USGS source is at 794 ft and located at 37°16'29" N and 122°04'07" W. The Calabazas Creek watershed drains 20.3 mi2.
 Named tributaries of Calabazas Creek include Prospect, Rodeo and Regnart Creeks.
 Prospect Creek flows 1.4 miles before entering Calabazas Creek from the left (heading downstream) at elevation 325 feet, then Rodeo Creek from the right, and finally, Regnart Creek joins at elevation 226 feet.
 Historically Calabazas Creek was a tributary of Saratoga Creek joining it just downstream of San Francisco Road (probably El Camino Real) on the Thompson and West 1876 map, and thence to the Guadalupe River.
-When the Guadalupe River was redirected from Guadalupe Slough to Alviso Slough (formerly Steamboat Slough), Calabazas Creek was extended directly to Guadalupe Slough at Sunnyvale Baylands Park in Sunnyvale.
+When the Guadalupe River was redirected from Guadalupe Slough to Alviso Slough (formerly Steamboat Slough), Calabazas Creek was extended directly to meet Saratoga Creek at the beginning of Guadalupe Slough at Sunnyvale Baylands Park in Sunnyvale.

 Thirty-two percent of its length, approximately 4.2 miles, is classified as "hard bottom" and the reach between Highway 101 and Lawrence Expressway is a trapezoidal, concrete-lined channel.
 From Guadalupe Slough to Highway 101, Calabazas Creek is an enlarged earthen channel with levees.
 In 2010, the Calabazas Creek Flood Control Project was started by the Santa Clara Valley Water District (SCVWD) to enlarge the culvert undercrossing at Saratoga-Sunnyvale Road, widen the Union Pacific Railroad (UPRR) bridge, and construct a detention area adjacent to the creek north of Saratoga-Sunnyvale Road, with bank erosion repair at dozens of locations along 3.7 miles of the creek from Miller Avenue to Wardell Road (and was extended to include the Comer Debris Basin and Comer Drive.
 The culvert at Saratoga-Sunnyvale Road was widened and the upstream detention basin completed in September, 2011.